anhinga/2020-notes/attention-based-models/simple-minded-attention.md

 Then multiplication by probabilities before adding them all together would attenuate the non-attended ones.

-If we think that coordinates below some treshold become effectivelt zeros (**in principle, one could include an explicit sparsification step to zero them out**), then some vectors will disappear completely from the picture (even their leading "terms" (coordinates) will become too small), while some other "semi-attended vectors" will remain, but "lose resolution"
+If we think that coordinates below some threshold become effectively zeros (**in principle, one could include an explicit sparsification step to zero them out**), then some vectors will disappear completely from the picture (even their leading "terms" (coordinates) will become too small), while some other "semi-attended vectors" will remain, but "lose resolution"